 Undue influence may give rise to a will challenge

 In most normal cases, if there are no suspicious circumstances, we presume that a person’s will reflects his or her true wishes.
 However, in some special circumstances where it is proven that the testator made the will under undue influence, the will may be invalid.
 Undue influence may take many forms such as acting under coercion, threat, or the exploitation of the person’s vulnerability.

 When an elderly person is vulnerable, it is easy to imagine threats by caregivers to neglect him or her if the entire estate is not left to them.
 If an elderly testator is dependent on relatives or the children, it is easy to see how the weaker older individual can be taken advantage of or manipulated.
-Some of Charles’ recent comments published on his page with Advocate Daily and on his blog, The Sibling Fight, involve allegations of undue influence.
+Some of Charles’ recent comments published on his blog, The Sibling Fight, involve discussion on this matter.

 The testator may be physically and emotionally controlled by the people who stand to benefit from the will.
 There have been cases where so-called caregivers have been openly aggressive to isolate the testator from any contact with other friends or relatives.
 A common warning sign that there may have been undue influence is if a testator changes a previous will to benefit a caregiver who held an overwhelming degree of control over the testator.

 An estate litigation claim based on undue influence is often brought together with a claim that the testator lacked testamentary capacity.
 Both of these areas of estate law are complex and likely to be new to the person thinking of contesting a will.
 Costly mistakes can be made without legal advice.
-If you believe a relative made a will under undue influence, contact experienced estate litigation lawyer Charles Ticker who will examine the facts and provide you with practical advice.
+If you believe you have a claim, contact experienced estate litigation lawyer Charles Ticker who will examine the facts and provide you with practical advice.

 The information on this website is not legal advice.
 It is for informative purposes only.
 Contacting us through the website, email, or telephone does not mean you have retained a lawyer.
-To book a consultation, call Charles Ticker at: 1-866-677-7746.
+To book a consultation, call: 1-866-677-7746.